Your blog depends upon traffic for its success.

 Most visitor logs and meters give you a bare minimum of diagnostic information - what pages / posts were read, what URLs were they read from, and similar demographic information about your visitors.

 If you want to proactively watch for problems, that can cause your visitor meters to show changes, you use the diagnostic tools in Webmaster Tools / Search Console.

-To better understand the reports provided by Webmaster Tools, you will get more out of them if you use them before you have questions.
+To better understand the reports provided by Webmaster Tools / Search Console, you will get more out of them if you use them before you have questions.

 Spend some time now, examining the various tools, now.
 Observe what's normal, before the changes happen.